Energy Transition, Climate Action, Blue Economy

-Nuh is a senior post-doctoral researcher working in MaREI, UCC.
+Nuh is a Research Fellow of MaREI Research center, UCC, Cork Ireland.
 His research focus is ocean renewable energy systems from an electrical engineering perspective.

-He has over ten years of research and teaching experiences in electric power engineering.
-He has participated in several international projects funded by ESF, NSF.
-Prior to joining MaREI, he worked as a post-doctoral research scholar at the University of Texas, Arlington and the University of Alabama, Tuscaloosa.
+He has over ten years of research and teaching experience in electric power engineering.
+He has participated in several international projects funded by ESF, NSF, and H2020.
+Prior to joining MaREI, he worked as a post-doctoral research scholar at the University of Texas, Arlington, and the University of Alabama, Tuscaloosa.
 His research interest included energy management and grid integration of distributed renewable resources including plug-in electric vehicles and real-time hardware-in-the-loop simulation and testing of electromechanical energy conversion systems.
-In addition to these, he had an R&D Program development, implementation, and project management experiences in the government research funding agency of Turkey for which he worked as an Energy Program Expert.
-He managed R&D technology roadmap studies and R&D technology demonstration projects for the Ministry of Energy of Turkey.
-He has also solid experience in power engineering education, teaching a broad range of undergrad and grad level courses at several universities including University of Texas, Arlington, Atilim University, and TOBB Economy and Technology University.
+In addition to these, he had an R&D Program development, implementation, and project management experience in the government research funding agency of Turkey.
+He has also solid experience in power engineering education, teaching a broad range of undergrad and grad-level courses at several universities including the University of Texas, Arlington, Atilim University, and TOBB Economy and Technology University.